brickstechnology/sha1-hulud-scanner/README.md

 2. Create a feature branch
 3. Submit a pull request

+## 🙏 Acknowledgments

+This project is based on the original [sha1-hulud-scanner](https://github.com/standujar/sha1-hulud-scanner) by [@standujar](https://github.com/standujar).
+Thank you for creating and sharing this essential security tool!

 ## 📜 License

 MIT License - Feel free to use this scanner to protect your projects.